s-p-n/scope/README.md

 ### Primitive Types in Scope:
->*Please note that not everything below is completely implemented.*

 * A **boolean** is the token `true` or `false`.
 ```
 let foo = true or false; // true